Ancient Naval Artillery: Catapults and Beyond

 Byzantine and Viking Contributions

 During the early Middle Ages, naval artillery stagnated in Western Europe, but Byzantium continued refining its arsenal.
 The mangonel, a torsion-powered stone thrower, appeared on Byzantine dromons alongside Greek fire siphons.
+Mangonels used twisted rope bundles to tension a throwing arm; they were simpler but less powerful than later trebuchets.
 By the 10th century, Viking longships occasionally carried smaller versions of these weapons, used primarily for coastal raiding and anti-personnel attacks.
 The Vikings’ shallow-draft ships limited their ability to mount heavy engines, so their naval tactics still emphasized speed and boarding.
+Nevertheless, their raids demonstrated that even moderate artillery could suppress defenders on shore and create openings for landing parties.

 The Rise of the Trebuchet

 The true breakthrough came with the introduction of the trebuchet in the 12th century.
 Unlike torsion engines, trebuchets used a counterweight to generate immense force, allowing them to hurl much heavier projectiles—up to 300 kg—with greater accuracy and consistency.
-While trebuchets were predominantly land-based siege engines, some were mounted on large medieval cogs or transport ships during naval assaults on coastal fortresses.
+The throwing arm pivoted on an axle; when the counterweight dropped, the arm whipped forward, releasing the projectile from a sling.
+This mechanical advantage meant trebuchets could hurl stone balls, diseased carcasses, or even incendiaries over considerable distances.
+While primarily land-based siege weapons, large trebuchets were mounted on massive medieval cogs or transport ships during naval assaults on coastal fortresses.
 Explore the mechanics of the trebuchet.

 Naval trebuchets played a decisive role in the siege of Constantinople (1204) during the Fourth Crusade, where Venetian ships carried trebuchet components to attack the city’s sea walls.
+The Venetians prefabricated these engines on the decks of their large round ships, assembling them once they anchored within range.
 This event demonstrated that heavy artillery could be effectively deployed at sea, setting the stage for the gunpowder era.
+The trebuchet remained the king of siege weapons until the 15th century, but its bulk and low rate of fire limited its naval utility to coastal bombardment rather than ship-to-ship combat.

 The Gunpowder Revolution and the Birth of the Cannon